Trial Attorney – Providing Aggressive and Honest Representation for Construction Injury Victims

 Texas construction workers should seek medical attention immediately following an on-the-job injury.
 This is critical for ensuring the best possible outcome in terms of your health, but also, the medical records will be an important part of your case.
 It is also standard to report the matter to your employer.

 If possible, we recommend photographing the accident scene in the moments following the mishap.
-If you are physically unable to do so, you may ask a coworker to use your device to capture photos of the area, ideally before the scene is altered or cleaned.
+If you are physically unable to do so, you may ask a coworker to use your device to take photos of the area, ideally before the scene is altered or cleaned.

-You should also photograph your injuries and make note of any witnesses.
+Additionally, try to take photos of your injuries and make note of any witnesses.
 If necessary, obtain the name and contact information of the witnesses.

 What causes construction accidents?